Richard Reynell (knight)

-Sir Richard Reynell (died before 1213) (alias Reinell, Reynolds, etc), of Pitney (anciently Pyttney, Peteneya, eyc) in the county of Somerset, Sheriff of Devon in 1191-4, was a knight who lived during the successive reigns of Kings Henry II (1154-1189), Richard I (1189-1199) and John (1199-1216).
+Sir Richard Reynell (died 1222) (alias Reinell, Reynolds, Revell, etc), of Pitney (anciently Pyttney, Peteneya, eyc) in the county of Somerset, Sheriff of Devon in 1191-4, was a knight who lived during the successive reigns of Kings Henry II (1154–1189), Richard I (1189–1199) and John (1199–1216).

 Career

+Revell is said to have been the son of William Revell (Pole, Devonshire, p.
+82), probably a landowner, and lord of Revelstoke, Devonshire.
+He received from Henry II grants of "Curi" or Curry Rivell, and Langport, both in Somerset (MS. Record Office, Cartæ Antiquæ, R., Nos.
+11, 12), and is said to have built a castle at Langport (Somerset Archæological Society's Proceedings, XI. i.
+8).
 During the absence of King Richard I on crusade in the Holy Land, in 1191 he was given the custody of the royal fortresses of Exeter Castle in Devon and of Launceston Castle in Cornwall.
 These castles he stoutly defended against John, Count of Mortain, the king's younger brother, who in the monarch's absence endeavoured to usurp the sovereign power.
-He served as Sheriff of Devon from 1191-4.
-Following the death of King Richard I in 1199, the throne was inherited by his younger brother King John (1199-1216), who remembered the opposition he had received from Richard Reynell and deprived him of his estates at Pitney.
+He served as Sheriff of Devon from 1191–4.

+Following the death of King Richard I in 1199, the throne was inherited by his younger brother King John (1199–1216), who remembered the opposition he had received from Revell and deprived him of his estates at Pitney.
+He was paying rent to the crown in the reign of John, and was at Carrickfergus, Kilkenny, and Dublin in 1210, during the expedition to Ireland of that year (Rotuli de Liberate, &c., pp. 180, 204, 220).
+He married Mabel, sister and heir of Walter de Esselegh, or Ashley, in Wiltshire, and died in 1222.